vmware-archive/clarity/docs/CODING_GUIDELINES_ANGULAR.md

-# Coding guidelines
+# Angular Coding guidelines

-To ensure the highest quality and maintainability for Clarity components, we adhere to the following guidelines when coding.
+To ensure the highest quality and maintainability for Clarity components, we adhere to the following guidelines for our Angular codebase.

 **Some of our code hasn't been updated to these standards yet, but these do take precedence.
 Copy-pasting existing code without updating it to follow these guidelines will result in a stalled PR.**

-## File names
+## Filenames

-* Components or directives should be named without a suffix like `datagrid-row.ts`, and be placed in the main module folder like `/datagrid/datagrid-row.ts`.
+* Components or directives should be named without a suffix like `datagrid-row.ts`, and placed in the main module folder like `/datagrid/datagrid-row.ts`.
-* Providers, factories, services should be named with a suffix like `wizard-navigation.service.ts`.
+* Providers, factories, services are named with a suffix like `wizard-navigation.service.ts`.
   * If the component has a single provider, the provider file can be placed directly in the same folder as the component itself.
-  * In the case of more complex components (like the Datagrid or the Wizard) where many providers are needed for the various subcomponents to communicate, the providers should be placed inside of a `providers` subfolder of the module folder like `/wizard/providers/wizard-navigation.service.ts`.
+  * Complex components (like the Datagrid or the Wizard) may use multiple providers for subcomponent communication.
+When using multiple providers, place them inside of a `providers` subfolder of the module folder.
+Example: `/wizard/providers/wizard-navigation.service.ts`.
-* Interfaces and abstract classes used as interfaces should be named with a suffix like `datagrid-state.interface.ts`.
+* Interfaces and abstract classes used as interfaces are named with a suffix like `datagrid-state.interface.ts`.
   * If the component has one or two interfaces/abstract classes the file can be placed in the same folder as the component itself
   * In the case of more complex components (w/ 3 or more) interfaces/abstract classes should be placed inside an interface subfolder like `/datagrid/interfaces/string-filter.interface.ts`
 * Enums should be named with a suffix like `sort-order.enum.ts`.